OpenScienceRoadmap/mozilla-sprint-2018/README.md

 ## FAQ

+For questions that need attention prior to or during the sprint, please use any of the above channels.

-If these activities lead to questions or insights that may be of interest to the broader open science community and beyond this sprint, they should probably go to [Ask Open Science](https://ask-open-science.org/), as per [issue 6](https://github.com/OpenScienceRoadmap/mozilla-sprint-2018/issues/6).
+If the sprint activities lead to questions or insights that may be of interest to the broader open science community and beyond this sprint, they should probably go to [Ask Open Science](https://ask-open-science.org/), as per [issue 6](https://github.com/OpenScienceRoadmap/mozilla-sprint-2018/issues/6).

 # Timing